josiah-tesfu/Coffee-Order-App/README.md

 - As a user, I want to be able to include add-ons to an item in my order, say sugar or an espresso shot
 - As a user, I want to be able to modify existing items in my order
+- As a user, I want to be able to view the drink menu
+- As a user, I want to be able to increment a drink in my order
+- As a user, I want to be able to view a specific drink in my order